Implement (4.) - Calculation of difference between actual route and optimal route

 - a.
 Use the difference between the sum

-. - b.
+\sum_{i=0}^{k}dist(r'_{i})of distances of optimal routes withinr'and the distance of the optimal router. - b.
 Use the difference between the sum

-. - c.
+\sum_{i=0}^{k}dur(r'_{i})of durations of optimal routes withinr'and the duration of the optimal router. - c.
 Use a weighting schema two derive a risk from both, difference in duration and in distance.
 See #9.

 - What if during sub sampling, we find no or only very few new points between the original two points?